DHTMLX/scheduler-docs/data/api/scheduler_tooltip_hide_timeout_config.md

 tooltip_hide_timeout
 =============
-@short:sets the length of time, in milliseconds, before the tooltip hides
+@short:sets the length of time in milliseconds before the tooltip hides

 @type:number